shinwookim/SP2023-Notes/1550/04 Scheduling.md

 ![](CPU-IO-Bound-Scheduling.png)
 Now, if we wanted to run two processes, a naïve approach may be to run the processes sequentially.
 However, this approach will double our run-time.
 However, since I/O bound processes spend most of their time *blocked*, we might try to interweave the two processes to reduce run-time.

-Empirically, for instance, if a single I/O bound process requires 1 unit time to complete, we might
+For instance, suppose a single I/O bound process requires 1 unit time to complete.
+During that time, the actual time spent doing computation might only be 0.3 units.
+Now, if we were to interweave an identical process, we might be able to complete both processes in 1 unit time if we run the computation for the second process while the orignal process is blocked (this is much faster than running them sequentially which would require 2 unit time).
+Note that there is overhead, however, as a result of the necessary context switches between the two processes.

+But what about for CPU bound processes?
+We could still try running a second process while our process is blocked.
+However, for CPU bound processes these will be minimal and so will our performance benefits (especially once we factor in overhead from context swit.

 If we wanted